Jéssica Quintino

-Jéssica Da Silva Quintino (born 17 April 1991, São Paulo) is a Brazilian handball player for Odense Håndbold and the Brazilian national team.
+Jéssica Da Silva Quintino (born 17 April 1991, São Paulo) is a Brazilian handball player for Minaur Baia Mare and the Brazilian national team.

 She participated at the 2011 World Women's Handball Championship in Brazil.
 She participated at the 2012 Summer Olympics in London, where the Brazilian team placed sixth, and the 2016 Summer Olympics, where the Brazilian team were fifth.